-For any leave for a serious health condition that is expected to last five days or more in length, medical certification is required.
-If the certification form is not fully and sufficiently completed or is not returned within 15 days (absent unusual circumstances), leave may be denied or delayed.
+For any leave for a serious health condition that is expected to last five (5) days or more in length, medical certification is required.
+If the certification form is not fully and sufficiently completed or is not returned within fifteen (15) days (absent unusual circumstances), leave may be denied or delayed.

-For any leave for a qualifying exigency, the employee must provide the City with a copy of the covered military member's active duty orders and certification.
+For any leave for a qualifying exigency, the employee must provide the City with a copy of the covered military member's active-duty orders and certification.
 For military caregiver leave, the employee must provide the City with a healthcare provider's certification or a copy of an Invitational Travel Order (ITO) or Invitational Travel Authorization (ITA).

-Certification should be updated every month, or as requested by HR or the general manager.
+Certification should be updated every month, or as requested by Human Resources or the General Manager.

 The City may, at its expense, obtain a second opinion by a health care provider of the City's choice, and if that person disagrees with the employee's provider, a third opinion (by a provider jointly chosen by the employee and the City), whose opinion shall be final and binding.
-An employee returning to work after a medical leave will be required to provide certification from the health care provider that he or she is able to perform all the essential functions of his or her employment.
-Consistent with other existing policies, the Department may require that the employee complete a return to work examination with the Department's medical examiner or other health care provider designated by the Department at the Department's expense.
+An employee returning to work after a medical leave will be required to provide certification from the health care provider that they are able to perform all the essential functions of their employment.
+Consistent with other existing policies, the Department may require that the employee complete a return-to-work examination with the Department's medical examiner or other health care provider designated by the Department at the Department's expense.